 • This revised Plan puts tackling inequalities front and centre and is supported by the proposed work to establish an Inequalities Commission and identify initial 'Tackling Inequalities' priority actions.
-These proposals will also be considered at Cabinet for decision on 20 October 2020.
+These proposals will have been to Cabinet for decision on 20 October 2020.